Business practices and medical professionals

 Like all businesses, medical professionals need to make sure they don't engage in collusive or anti-competitive conduct.

 Under the Competition and Consumer Act 2010, medical professionals must work within the law to protect themselves and their patients while making sure they don't engage in anti-competitive conduct.

 All members of the medical profession must treat their patients fairly.
 This means ensuring informed consent by patients and not misleading them in any way.

 Medical professionals have an obligation to ensure informed consent by patients.
 This means they must provide enough information for informed consent.
 This includes:

-- risks, side effects, permanency of outcome, and other aspects of the nature and quality of treatment
+- communicating the risks, side effects and permanency of outcome.
+Any other aspects of the nature and quality of treatment should also be communicated

 - post-treatment care and potential complications

 - charges, including for ancillary and add-on services.

 Omissions may be crucial.
 While there is no general duty of disclosure under the Competition and Consumer Act 2010, patients should not be given the wrong impression by omitting information.